-The Fostering Network also provides further guidance at:
+The Fostering Network also provides further guidance on Tax and National Insurance at: https://www.thefosteringnetwork.org.uk/advice-information/finances/tax-and-national-insurance

 It’s natural to give thought to whether fostering will be an affordable option for you.
 So, we hope that we can provide you with peace of mind when it comes to your financial situation and how that fits with fostering.
-If you’d like to find out more, give us a call on 01786 477 810 or complete our online enquiry form here and we’ll be happy to assist you.
+If you’d like to find out more about foster care payments and how this might affect your own personal circumstances, please give us a call on 01786 477 810 or complete our online enquiry form below and we’ll be happy to assist you.

 We are aware of the feelings and experiences of others.
 We care through relationships based on empathy, warmth and affection to restore and maintain trust and hope.

 We live by our values and our actions demonstrate our commitment to them.
 We nurture potential and challenge appropriately.